-In urgent and exceptional circumstances, such as the recent sudden influx of refugees in Europe, the European Commission can fund emergency humanitarian support for people in need within the EU territory.
+In urgent and exceptional circumstances, such as the sudden influx of refugees in Europe, the European Commission can fund emergency humanitarian support for people in need within the EU territory.

 Emergency humanitarian assistance can be delivered, in close coordination with EU Member States, to the most vulnerable victims of disasters via projects carried out on the ground by the Commission's humanitarian partner organisations.
 These organisations are UN agencies, international organisations, Member State specialised services or NGOs that have signed an agreement with the Commission.
 Where necessary, the Commission can also directly fund assistance, relief and protection operations.